-This blog offers updates on the course “Organizing in Times of Crisis”.
+This blog offers reflections on “Organizing in Times of Crisis” by professors and students.

 Blurring the line between social and economic imperative – an optimistic revaluation of social leadership in a crisis

 This blog post is provided by Peter Gollowitsch, a student in the Master program Leading Innovative Organizations at the Johannes Kepler University Linz.
 Peter is (co-)founder of several start-ups and also Director Consulting and Concept at netural.
 Normally an organization’s environment … Continue reading →